ccideas/sbom-utilities-pipe/README.md

 # Bitbucket Pipelines Pipe: sBOM Utilities

-A Bitbucket Pipe containing a collection of open source tools to perform various types of additionl analysis on a CycloneDx or SPDX sBOM (Software Bill of Materials).
+A Bitbucket Pipe containing a collection of open source tools to perform various types of additionl analysis on a CycloneDX or SPDX sBOM (Software Bill of Materials).

 The official copy this project is hosted on [Bitbucket](https://bitbucket.org/ccideas1/cyclonedx-npm-pipe/src/main/).
-In order to reach a diverse audience a copy of the repo also exists in [GitHub](https://github.com/ccideas/cyclonedx-npm-pipe).
+In order to reach a diverse audience a copy of the repo also exists in [GitHub](https://github.com/ccideas/sbom-utilities-pipe).
 Pull Requests should be submitted to the to the Bitbucket reposiotry and changes will be kept in sync.

 ## Existing toolset and roadmap